yituodab/wand/README.md

 This is a Minecraft Mod Project.
 Its name is "wand".

-Its inspiration is from AlanBecker.
+Its inspiration is from Youtube(BiliBili) blogger AlanBecker.